jappeace/php-cake-plugin-view_content_factory/README.md

 This is a small cakephp plugin that can handle content management for you.

-It generates online forms based upon the templates it scans. you enter a name of a page, fil in the form And the page is created.
+It generates online forms based upon the templates it scans. you enter a name of a page, fill in the form And the page is created.
 You can customize the templates by using html/css/php just as you would using a regular view.